bitrise-io/devcenter/_articles/en/reviews/account-security-draft.md

 Now two-factor authentication is disabled.

+### What to do if you have lost your authenticator and recovery codes

-2FA protects your account from unwanted login attempts by providing an extra security step on top of the usual password+username login.
-Therefore, if you request us to disable 2FA and provide your password, we will not remove the activated 2FA from your account.
-If there has been any third-party service (for example, GitLab, GitHub or Bitbucket) connected to your account before, you can try to log in through that.
+2FA protects your account from unwanted login attempts (for example, with a stolen password) by providing an extra security step at the end of the login flow.
+Therefore, in the case of a lost phone, if you request us to disable 2FA and provide your password, we will not remove the activated 2FA from your account.

+However, if there has been any third-party service (for example, GitLab, GitHub or Bitbucket) connected to your account before, you can try to log in through that.
 In the absence of a connected third-party account, we recommend you to create a new account on Bitrise.

-In very special cases, Bitrise can remove 2FA on your account.
-Let's assume you have lost your phone along with the authenticator app and recovery codes.
-Bitrise can only disable the activated 2FA on your account, if there is a public repo on a git account **already connected to Bitrise**.
+In very special cases, Bitrise can remove 2FA from your account.
+Please note that Bitrise can only disable the activated 2FA on your account, if there is a public repo on your git account **already connected to Bitrise**.

-1. Contact our Support team using the email address you provided when registering to Bitrise.
+1. Contact our Support Team using the email address you provided when signing up to Bitrise.
 2. Explain why you're requesting us to remove 2FA.

    Our Support Team will ask you to create a new public repo on your git account with the title: `bitrise_verification`
-3. Send the link of the created repo to our Support team.
+3. Send the link of the created repo to our Support Team.

 Our Support Team will remove 2FA on your account.

-Please note that if we find removing 2FA from your account risky for any reason, we will not disable it.
+Please note that our Support Team can deny your request if they find removing 2FA from the account might pose a security risk.

 ## Generating personal access tokens manually